-- Plugin Area: This area is for audio plugins inserted in the signal path - EQ Section: This is the channel EQ section.
-It may alternately show the bus sends controls, as on a regular channel strip - Master Bus Assign Button: This routes the audio signal to the master mix bus - Pan Control: This knob pans the cues signal to the mix buses and the master bus, with the same panning options as on a regular channel strip - Channel Nameplate: This displays the track's name.
+- Plugin Area: This area is for audio plugins inserted in the signal path.
+It is also the area where input, processing and sends controls appear when selected by the buttons beside the Pan knob. - Input, Processing and Sends selection: These buttons select the visibility of the EQ, Gate and Compressor/Limiter/Leveler processing controls, Bus Sends section, and Input Switcher section, as on a regular channel strip - Master Bus Assign Button: This routes the audio signal to the master mix bus - Pan Control: This knob pans the cues signal to the mix buses and the master bus, with the same panning options as on a regular channel strip - Channel Nameplate: This displays the track's name.
 If you create a new track by dragging in a clip, the clip's name is used to name the track - Mute and Solo Buttons: These provide muting and solo functions, as on a regular channel strip - Audio Trim control: This knob provides front end gain or padding of the clip audio - Fader and Meter: The fader adjusts the signal level to the master bus and any mix bus assigned post fader.
 If any of the audio clips are stereo files, the meter will be a stereo meter showing both left and right post-fader levels.
-The channel fader on the Mix page follows the position of this fader - Compressor Controls: The slider sets the threshold for the compressor section.
-The makeup gain knob adds post-dynamics gain to the signal.
-The bar graph meter displays the amount of gain reduction. (for more compressor controls, including the ability to select the compressor's mode, visit the Mixer window)
+The channel fader on the Mix page follows the position of this fader - Compressor and Gate Meters: These meters show the operation of the Cue Strip's Gate and Compressor/Limiter/Leveler on the audio signal.